Primetalk/SynapseGrid/docs/README.EN.md

 There is also a feature of shared state handles.
 When you need to share internal state of subsystem with some other systems.

+The signals that comes to subsystem's inputs are completely processed during single trellis step of the parent system.
+Inner processing is done in absolutely the same way as the processing in the parent system

 Akka Actors usage
 -----------------